What is Bitcoin (BTC)? How Does it Work?

 However, this did not deter investors as its following quickly grew to include individuals and institutions who believe in its potential for growth.

-As of 2021, 97% of all crypto inflows are composed of Bitcoin – retaining its reputation as the hallmark digital currency for investors.
-It also remains the largest cryptocurrency with the highest market capitalization, with a value hovering around $580 Billion USD – placing it within the top 15 most valuable traded assets in the world.
+It also remains the largest cryptocurrency with the highest market capitalization, with a value hovering around $738 Billion USD – placing it within the top 15 most valuable traded assets in the world as of this writing.

 Fun fact: One iconic real-world transaction involving Bitcoin was for two pizzas from Papa John’s.
 The two bitcoin pizzas were traded for 10,000 bitcoins (BTC) – valued today at over $300 million USD – making it the most expensive pizza transaction in history (adjusted for inflation, of course).